 Agency policy requires the facility to review the staffing plans on an annual basis.
-Interviews with the Program Director and PCC revealed compliance with the PREA and that other safety and security issues are always a primary focus when considering and reviewing their respective staffing plans.
-HH has been provided with all necessary resources to support the programs and procedures to ensure compliance with PREA standards.
+Interviews with the PD and PCC revealed compliance with the PREA and that other safety and security issues are always a primary focus when considering and reviewing their respective staffing plans.
+VOAGH has been provided with all necessary resources to support the programs and procedures which ensure compliance with PREA standards.
 The audit included an examination of all video monitoring systems, resident access to telephones, resident computer access, staff interviews and rosters.
 Supervisory/Administrative staff members routinely make unannounced rounds covering all shifts and these rounds are documented.
 Interviews with staff confirmed unannounced rounds to all areas of the facility are conducted on a weekly basis, with no warning to employees.
-Hope Hall utilizes video cameras and, during the tour, camera locations were pointed out by staff and observed by the Auditor.
+During the tour, camera locations were observed by the Auditor.